mattqze/simple-php-blog/README.md

-  Free use.
-I'd change the title and writer IP, change title in /layout/header.php and the IP in /writer/index.php
+# Simple-PHP-Blog
+Free use blog anyone can set up.
+Change Title and allowed writer IPs in /config/config.cfg !